SCRN-VRC/SVM-Face-and-Object-Detection-Shader/README.md

 ## Unity and VRChat Setup

-1. Download the latest .unitypackage in Release
+1. Download the latest Face and Object Detection.unity in Release
 2. Import into Unity
 3. Look in the Prefabs folder
 4. Put Face_Object Detect.prefab on your avatar